+There is now little doubt that sleep plays a role in the reorganization of some kinds of memories.
+There is much more debate about the relative contributions of different phases of sleep.
 Although many theories of sleep consolidation posited that REM sleep was critical for consolidation, the evidence for this is far from convincing; see Siegel (2001).
 There is no clear evidence that REM sleep duration increases following learning; the duration of REM sleep is not obviously correlated with intellectual ability across species - dolphins, for example, have very little REM sleep - and many studies of REM sleep disruption are subject to confounds (e.g. not controlling for stress or total sleep deprivation).
-There are case reports of humans who have lost most or all REM sleep (e.g. following brainstem injury) but have no apparent memory deficits; one subsequently went through law school and edited a puzzle section of a local news-paper (see Siegel, 2001).
-The role of SWS is perhaps better established, for certain kinds of task (Stickgold et al., 2001; Stickgold et al., 2002)
+There are case reports of humans who have lost most or all REM sleep (e.g. following brainstem injury) but have no apparent memory deficits; one subsequently went through law school and edited a puzzle section of a local newspaper (see Siegel, 2001).
+The role of SWS is perhaps better established, for certain kinds of task (Stickgold et al., 2001; 2002).
+However, a recent study showed that artificial enhancement of REM sleep improved later retention of a Y-maze task in rats (Wetzel et al., 2003); the debate continues.